-In the case of punitive action or dismissal the employee shall have a right of appeal to the Chief Executive and then the Board of Directors
+In the case of punitive action or dismissal the employee shall have a right of appeal to the Managing Director and then the Board of Directors

-The Chief Executive, or his nominated Officer, who should be a senior Officer to the disciplining Officer, should convene a meeting with the appellant, and his representative, where appropriate, and the disciplining Officer.
+The Managing Director, or nominated Officer, who should be a senior Officer to the disciplining Officer, should convene a meeting with the appellant, and his/her representative, where appropriate, and the disciplining Officer.
 A HR Officer should be in attendance at all appeal hearings.

 Following the meeting, the decision of the appeal panel, which shall be final, except in cases of dismissal or punitive action, will be either to (a) uphold the appeal and rescind the action taken; (b) uphold the appeal in part which may result in the level of action being reduced, or (c) dismiss the appeal.

 The decision of the appeal meeting should be issued to the employee, in writing, within five days of the hearing.